Protect your roof and your wallet from heavy damages

 Why Ventilate?

-Winter conditions bring a different type of problem.
-During the cold months of the year, the air inside the home is warmer and carries more water vapor than the colder, dryer air in the attic.
-Cooking, laundry, showers, humidifiers and other activities using water contribute to this condition.
+Attic ventilation during winter conditions brings a different type of problem.
+During winter, the air inside the home is warmer and carries more water vapor than the colder, dryer air in the attic.
+Cooking, laundry, showers, humidifiers and other activities all contribute to this condition.
 There is a strong natural force, termed “vapor pressure”, that causes water vapor to migrate from high-humidity air or materials to low-humidity air.
-This migration of water vapor passes through ceilings, insulation and wood and even successfully circumvents a vapor barrier.
-It moves into the attic space where it can readily condense into liquid water on the cooler structural members-rafters, trusses, and especially the cold roof sheathing.
+This migration of water vapor passes through ceilings, vapor barriors, insulation and wood.
+It moves into the attic space where it can readily condense on cooler structural members such as rafters, trusses, and especially the cold roof deck.
 Condensation moisture within an attic or ceiling space can dampen and compress insulation.
 Even small amounts of condensation can have a substantial effect in reducing the “R” value of the insulation, thus creating faster heat loss into the attic space.
-This will eventually lead to mold, mildew, rot, ice damming, etc…
+This will eventually lead to mold, mildew, rot, ice damming, etc. Having proper attic ventilation using the right attic vents will prevent all unwanted effects and keep your attic healthy.

 The lack and / or limitation of fresh air intake is one of the important causes of the presence of condensation, mildew and deterioration of the insulation in the attic.
-Maximum Ventilation Ltd. has studied these issues and designed and developed unique products that will resolve these deficiencies.
+Maximum Ventilation Ltd. has studied these issues and designed and developed unique products that will resolve these deficiencies while respecting the building and preventing infiltration during inclement weather.

 Roof Exhaust Traps